davidje13/Website/Readme.md

 Website/installer.sh '<domain>'
 ```

-You may need to restart and run `Website/installer.sh '<domain>'` again
-after the restart completes.
-The script will pause and wait for input
+The script will automatically wait for DNS records to be configured when
-before it needs the DNS records configured, so you do not have to set
-up the DNS before running the script.
+needed, so you do not have to set up the DNS before running the script.

 ## Backup and restore